lop-Louis/northbook/docs/playbook/handshake-contracts.md

 tone: Plainspoken, candid, energetic
 narrative_goal: Capture the structure of handshake agreements before the full writeup ships
+nav:
+  - none
 ---

 # Handshake Contracts

-<a href="#when-to-draft-one" data-primary-action>Use these prompts to draft handshake contracts with approvals, escalation, and cadence.</a>

-<a href="../runbooks/index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>

-Handshake contracts spell out how two groups promise to work together without waiting for a formal policy.
-Treat them as a compact to surface expectations, response times, and how you’ll recover when things slip.
+Handshake contracts spell out how two groups promise to work together before policy catches up. <a href="#when-to-draft-one" data-primary-action>Draft your handshake contract</a> or <a href="../runbooks/index" data-secondary-action>Browse the runbooks index</a>.

 ## When to draft one